Femi Balogun

 Femi Emmanuel Balogun (born 27 December 1992) is a Nigerian footballer who plays as a left winger in Portuguese lower leagues.

 Career

 Atlético Baleares

 Balogun began his professional career at Kaduna United, and few years later, he joined Atlético Baleares of Spain in 2012/2013 season.

 S.C.
 Olhanense

 Femi Balogun moved to S.C.
 Olhanense in 2013/2014 season, he scored his first league goal against S.L.
 Benfica in Portugal first Division match on 15 December 2013.

-In 2014/2015 season with S.C.
-Olhanense he provided much assist in goals scored for the team with his fast attacking moves, he is known with his elite tricks and speed on defenders.
+In the 2014-2015 season with S.C.
+Olhanense he assisted in many goals for the team.

 Ermis Aradippou

 In August 2015 Balogun joined Ermis Aradippou in Cyprus First Division for the 2015/2016 season, later in January 2016 he moved to S.C.
 Farense a Portugal League second Division side on loan till end of the 2015/2016 season.

 Desportivo das Aves

 In May 2016 Femi Balogun signed for Desportivo das Aves Portugal League second Division for 2016/2017 season, Desportivo das Aves was promoted to Liga one after a successful 2016/2017 season.